terraform-ibm-modules/terraform-ibm-landing-zone/examples/one-vpc-one-vsi/README.md

    - Publicly exposed via a floating IP address.
    - Open security groups

-This example also create the minimum encryption and audit infrastructure:
+This example also creates the minimum encryption and audit infrastructure.
-- Key protect instance and key used to encrypted the VSI boot volume
+- A Key Protect instance and key that is used to encrypt the VSI boot volume
-- Activity Tracker infrastructure (activity tracker route to an encrypted COS bucket storing audit events)
+- The Activity Tracker infrastructure (Activity Tracker route to an encrypted COS bucket that stores audit events)

 :exclamation: **Important:** This example shows an example of basic topology.
 The topology is not highly available or validated for the IBM Cloud Framework for Financial Services.